willmon16/Labs/Pre-Lab2.md

 4. Write out a planned pseudocode to solve Exercise 3.8 (you can mock it up on paper, Markdown, or python with many comments) to do the the exercise.
 A few suggestions/additions:

-    1. Make sure to use good programming style as laid out by Newman (section 2.7)
+    1. Make sure to use good programming style as laid out by Newman (section 2.7) - be sure to use a function to do the least squares fit - we will be reusing that function in lab to fit other data.
     2. Calculate the percent difference between Planck's constant and the accepted value
     3. In part (c), you can use a different method than Newman's suggestion.
       * I defined a linspace over the range of $\nu$ values